logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/mobile-testing/testing-mobile-web-applications/testing-web-apps-in-mobile-emulation-mode/launching-mobile-browser-emulator/_index.md

 5. Refresh the page by using the [refresh](/TA_Automation/Topics/bia_refresh.html) built-in action to ensure the newly-invoked emulator take effect properly.

-    **Important:** It should be noted that, upon conclusion of an automated run on the emulator, the Chrome browser automatically switches out of Device Mode and returns to Desktop Mode.
+{{<important>}} It should be noted that, upon conclusion of an automated run on the emulator, the Chrome browser automatically switches out of Device Mode and returns to Desktop Mode.

 6. Now you're ready to begin performing your automated web-based tests on the emulator.